paramireze/paramireze.github.io/travel.md

 ---
 layout: page
-title: Travel
+title: Reviews
-permalink: /travel/
+permalink: /reviews/
 order: 3
 ---

-Hi, this is where I talk about travel and adventuring
+this is where I go talk about things I've read or equipment I've used.
+I like to think my approach is very informal when it comes to structuring thoughts and opinions on any given subject.

 {% if site.posts.size > 0 %}

-{% for post in site.categories.Travel %}
+{% for post in site.categories.Review %}

 {% assign date_format = site.minima.date_format | default: "%b %d, %Y" %}
 {{ post.categories | join: ' ' }}  <span class="post-meta"> - {{ post.date | date: date_format }}</span>